 This course addresses the characteristics and responsibilities associated with being a proficient worship leader.
 It integrates learning in multiple areas such as music, theology, Bible, leadership, interpersonal communication, and decision-making as they relate to the preparation and implementation of worship.
-Students will get practical experience leading worship for various campus and small group meetings, and community and local church functions, etc. Prerequisite: WA 319 and WA 320
+Prerequisite: WA 317